Vincit/objection-find/README.md

     // Fetch relations for the results.
 This is an objection.js
     // relation expression.
 Check out objection.js for more info.
     'eager': '[children, movies, parent.movies]',

+    // Fetch only count of entries that satisfy given criteria 'count': 'true',

     // Select a range starting from index 0 'rangeStart': 0,